roninMo/2d-Intro-Unity-Project/README.md

         The physics for your movement will override the logic of your wall jump, all the logic tangles together into a cluttered mess.
 It's really annoying, and state machine stops that

-You just create a file to hold or change the current state, and then files for the functionality of each of your states, making it a lot easier on both you and the system.
+You run the functionality individually, and transition between each state respectively.
+Just create a file to hold or change the current state, and then files for the functionality of each of your states, making it a lot easier on both you and the system.

 ---